-Health insurance
+- Health insurance

-After you successfully have found a spot in a professional school you can apply for a visa for vocational training from Germany.
+After successfully finding a place in a vocational school, you can apply for a visa for an apprenticeship visa from Germany.

 Advantages of Vocational Traning

 Vocational training has some advantages over the studies in Germany.
 You can study and earn money at the same time is the biggest one, probably.

-Also, you don’t need to prove funds when applying for a visa, in comparison with university programs – 10,000 EUR must be on your banking account.
+Also, you don’t need to prove funds when applying for a visa; compared to university programs – 10,000 EUR must be in your banking account.

 Other advantages of vocational training in Germany:

-- Learn and practice at the same time – program cover practical and theoretical parts, which helps trainees to have a wider understanding of the role and helps in their professional growth
+- Learn and practice at the same time – the program covers practical and theoretical parts, which helps trainees to have a broader understanding of the role and helps in their professional growth.

 - Financial independence – individuals don’t have to depend on their parents for their living expenses or education.
 They earn enough to support themselves.

-- Career opportunities – a straightforward way to the job right after completing the training
+- Career opportunities – a straightforward way to get the job right after completing the training.

-Moreover, Germany has a high demand for skilled people, so the chances of finding a position as an apprentice are quite good.
-After completing the apprenticeship you will be eligible to work in your field and apply for a residence permit together with work permission.
+Moreover, Germany has a high demand for skilled people, so the chances of finding a position as an apprentice are pretty good.
+After completing the apprenticeship, you will be eligible to work in your field and apply for a residence permit together with work permission.

 Here you can see the main advantages at its glance:

 When you start a vocational training program in Germany, you will be earning money from day one.
 Companies will pay you a salary for the work you do as part of your course.

 The average salary of trainees ranges between 600 EUR and 1,200 EUR per month depending on the profession.

-A lot of German companies across all industries are currently looking for trainees, the shortage and demand are very big.
+Many German companies across all industries are constantly looking for trainees, and the shortage and demand are massive.

 In the year 2016 alone, 43,478 positions in vocational training could not be filled.
-This means that Germany simply doesn’t have a required number of applicants.
+This means that Germany simply doesn’t have the required number of applicants.
 And the situation is getting worse year after year.

-Therefore, your chances of securing a place in vocational training and after graduation are excellent.
+Therefore, your chances of securing a place for vocational training are excellent.

 3. Theory and practice